iamakanshab/queue_time_metrics/k8s-queue-monitor/README.md

 eg:
 */15 * * * * /home/akbansal/k8s-queue-monitor/wrapper.sh

-For each cloud provider we would have to add the paths to their CLI's in the wrapper.sh or the cronjob , a example is included for OCI
+For each cloud provider we would have to add the paths to their CLI's in the wrapper.sh or the cronjob , an example is included for OCI
 ```

 ### 4. Verify Setup